-19.09.060 S-5 Point Defiance Conservancy (UC).
+9.6 S-5 Point Defiance Conservancy (UC)

-The intent of the S-5 Shoreline District is to provide for perpetual utilization for park and recreational uses and encourage the creation and enhancement of view areas and trail systems, while allowing development of marinas, boat launch facilities, and low intensity water-oriented commercial uses.

-The S-5 Point Defiance Shoreline District extends from the start of the promenade at Owen Beach to the southern edge of the boat basin at Point Defiance, following N Waterfront Drive and ending at the gate to the Tacoma Yacht Club, and including only that area upland within 200 feet of the OHWM.

-Refer to Figure 9-6 below for a map of the S-5 Point Defiance - Conservancy district boundaries.
+- A. The intent of the S-5 Shoreline District is to provide for perpetual utilization for park and recreational uses and encourage the creation and enhancement of view areas and trail systems, while allowing development of marinas, boat launch facilities, and low intensity water-oriented commercial uses. - B. District Boundary Description.
+The S-5 Point Defiance Shoreline District extends from the start of the promenade at Owen Beach to the southern edge of the boat basin at Point Defiance, following N Waterfront Drive and ending at the gate to the Tacoma Yacht Club, and including only that area upland within 200 feet of the OHWM. - C. Map of District.
+Refer to Figure 9-6 below for a map of the S-5 Point Defiance Conservancy district boundaries.